dsheiko/grunt-jscodesniffer/README.md

 # grunt-jscodesniffer

-> A grunt task for running js-codesniffer validator
+A grunt task for running jscodesniffer validator

+> Note: This used to be called 'grunt-contrib-jscs' in the npm registry, but as of version 0.1.10 it has taken over the 'grunt-jscodesniffer' name.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`